microsoft/semantic-kernel/docs/decisions/0024-connectors-api-equalization.md

 /// <summary>
 /// Chat content abstraction
 /// </summary>
-public class ChatContent : CompleteContent
+public class ChatContent : ModelContent
 {
     /// <summary>
     /// Role of the author of the message